luryus/luryus.github.io/content/blog/wden-windows-503/index.md

 {% figure(
     src="wireshark.png",
     alt="Screenshot of two Wireshark windows showing TLS Client Hello message details.") %}
-A broken (status code 503) request flow on the left, a working (400) request flow on the left.
+A broken (status code 503) request flow on the left, a working (400) request flow on the right.
 One is missing the `status_request` extension.
 {% end %}

 Curl has an option to control OCSP stapling, `--no-cert-status`, but that did not seem to do anything.
 And in fact, the man page even says that the option not implemented for Schannel.
 It took a bit of searching, but I finally found the Schannel-specific option `--ssl-no-revoke` from curl's man page.
 I added that to the curl command, and finally: